glpi-project/doc/source/modules/configuration/asset_definitions/asset_definitions.rst

 You can change all the fields, but some information cannot be changed in a default field.

-In a default field, you can modify :
+In a default field, you can modify:

 * **Full width**
 * **Mandatory**